 Following the on-site review, the review team found the transportation planning process for the MPO's transportation management area meets the requirements of 23 CFR 450 Subpart C and 49 USC 5303 and is in effect certified.
-Furthermore, the Capital Area MPO received commendations from the review team.
-A Commendation is defined as an action to acknowledge exemplary practices within the planning process.
+Furthermore, the Capital Area MPO received commendation for noteworthy practices from the review team.
+A Noteworthy Practice is defined as an action to acknowledge exemplary practices within the planning process.
 These examples show efforts above and beyond federal and state requirements.

-The commendations received follow:
+The noteworthy practices received included: